Combat Aviation Brigade, 2d Infantry Division

-The Combat Aviation Brigade, 2d Infantry Division is a Combat Aviation Brigade of the United States Army based at Camp Humphreys.
+The Combat Aviation Brigade, 2d Infantry Division is a Combat Aviation Brigade of the United States Army based at Camp Humphreys in the Republic of Korea.
 Although informally referred to as the 2d Combat Aviation Brigade, its official designation is Combat Aviation Brigade, 2d Infantry Division.

+The headquarters was constituted on 16 September 1988 in the Regular Army as Headquarters and Headquarters Company, Aviation Brigade, 2nd Infantry Division, and activated in Korea.

+As of July/August 1993, the brigade included: